 Residents learn about nutrition, mind body medicine, stress management, acupuncture, massage, herbs and dietary supplements, and complementary and alternative medicine patient resources in the Wednesday afternoon seminar series.
 As part of the Integrative Medicine Curriculum each third year resident will have several experiences to expose them to integrative medicine approaches or therapies.
 These take place predominantly in the family medicine 3 block.
-The faculty member overseeing this part of the curriculum is Dr. Paula Gardiner.
+The faculty members overseeing this part of the curriculum are Dr. Paula Gardiner and Dr. Meena Kumar.
 These experiences vary and include shadowing, directly experiencing the therapies themselves, and educational exercises.

 Web Resources for Residents: